 - experience of working with any existing software framework.

-An entry-level Python developer should be able to create a simple web application.
+Entry-level python developer jobs include creating a simple web application.
 A good thing is when a candidate already has a finished Python project under their belt.
 An example of work can be a program that reads CSV files.

 Skills required for a mid-level Python developer

 Development experience for the intermediate level should be from 3 to 6 years.
 At the middle level, the developer should possess: